August 19, 2025

 Smoking and excessive alcohol consumption are bad news for your egg quality.
 Smoking damages DNA and reduces blood flow to the ovaries, while alcohol disrupts hormone balance and egg development.

-It's advised to minimise or reduce these habits completely, before your egg freeIng cycle.
+It's advised to minimise or reduce these habits completely, before your egg freezing cycle

 Think of your diet as the building blocks for your overall health.
 Opt for a nutrient-rich diet packed with: